LukaHietala/reddit-bot-docs/examples.md

 ---
 description: >-
-  Here are some examples of the Text-to-Speech voices available and what a finished video might look like.
+  Here are some examples of the Tiktok Text-to-Speech voices available and what a finished video might look like.
 ---
+# These are Tiktoks TTS Voices other tts are available in the bot!
+### You can preview some other voices here [Lazypy](https://lazypy.ro/tts/)
 # Examples

 ### Text-to-Speech: